 Chicken & Wild Rice Soup is thick and creamy, but has no cream at all.
-A lighter take on the hearty winter soup.
+A lighter but just as decadent-tasting take on the classic!

 Winner, winner, week full of chicken dinners!
 That is to say, I’m deeming it chicken week here on IGE!